danschlz/danschulz.github.io/books.md

 Adams, _Watership Down_.
 Ostensibly a children's story, but really a meditation on what it means to be good.
 Mysticism, friendship, freedom and totalitarianism, fertility, love, war.

 Bolano, _The Savage Detectives_ and _2666_.
-There's a darkness in Bolano's novels that looms over every page but never reveals itself.
+A darkness looms over Bolano's pages but never reveals itself.
 Like there's a ghost in the room with you.
 Strange and unlike any other reading experience.
 Borges' influence is obvious.

 Borges, _Ficciones_.
 Fantastic stories that are worth a lifetime of re-reading.

 Sledge, _With the Old Breed_.
-War memoir that refuses to glorify any of the horror.
+Memoir of a mortarman in the Pacific theater of WWII.
+Bordeom, horror, loyalty, confusion.

 Sebald, _Austerlitz_